VIN-y/MissChanger/README.md

 * This project was inspired by [Stealthchanger](https://github.com/Stealthchanger/Toolchanger) and [TapChanger](https://github.com/viesturz/tapchanger/)
 - The Center_Tap for the Tap&Change system is from [Voron-Tap](https://github.com/VoronDesign/Voron-Tap/)

-- The endstops assembly is a remix of that from [MrTeliP](https://www.printables.com/model/325765-voron-24r2-pg7-cable-gland-and-endstop)
+- The end-stops assembly is a remix of that from [MrTeliP](https://www.printables.com/model/325765-voron-24r2-pg7-cable-gland-and-endstop)

 - The exhaust cover is a remix of that from [Fiction](https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/Fiction/Exhaust_cover)